Potabk/self-llm/README.md

-A pure, naive implementation of qwen3 moe in PyTorch
+A pure, naive implementation of llms in PyTorch